KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-With-Custom-Work-Item-Handler.md

 ## Work item definitions

-Custom work item handler implemetation requires a work item definition (WID) file to identify the data fields to show in Business Central and accept API calls.
-The WID file is a mapping between user interactions with jBPM process Manager and the data that is passed to the work item handler.
+Custom work item handler implementation requires a work item definition (WID) file to identify the data fields to show in Business Central and accept API calls.
+The WID file is a mapping between user interactions with jBPM Process Manager and the data that is passed to the work item handler.
 The WID file also handles the UI details such as the name of the custom task, the category it is displayed as on the palette in Business Central, the icon used to designate the custom task, and the work item handler the custom task will map to.

 Add content to the WorkDefinitions.wid file.